ihhub/fheroes2/docs/TRANSLATION.md

 ## Finding translatable strings in the codebase

-Translatable strings can be found in the code source as arguments to the `_` function (which is a short name for `gettext`).
+Translatable strings can be found in the source code as arguments to the `_` or `_n` functions (which are short names for `gettext` and `ngettext` functions respectively).
 The string below, for example, can be translated in PO files:

 ```cpp
 _( "Are you sure you want to quit?" )